Trying to write an analysis for The Hollow Men by T.S. Eliot for HSC Advanced English Module B but have no clue what to do?

 This is a quote from Oliver Tearle’s book,The Great War, The Waste Land and the Modernist Long Poem.
 Our analysis is going to agree with this quotation!
 We will argue that The hollow Men inhabits a liminal space between hopelessness and hope.

-How to Analyse The Hollow Men in 4 Steps
+How to Analyse The Hollow Men for HSC English in 4 Steps

 Often students will try to start with their thesis when trying to answer an essay question.
 Instead, start with your analysis!
 You need to equip yourself with the knowledge of your text before you can answer anything about it.